MicrosoftDocs/sql-docs/docs/t-sql/data-types/nondeterministic-convert-date-literals.md

 - `SET DATEFORMAT dmy;`

-In the preceding DATEFORMAT statement, the **dmy** says that an example date string of '01-03-2018' would be interpreted to mean _the first day of March in the year 2018_.
+The preceding **dmy** format says that an example date string of '01-03-2018' would be interpreted to mean _the first day of March in the year 2018_.

 If instead **mdy** was specified, then the same '01-03-2018' string would mean _the third day of January in 2018_.